Public Lands Camping Pass required

 - Know the terrain and plan for natural hazards and potential emergencies.

 - Check the forecast and be prepared for all weather conditions.

 - Check the Alberta Fire Bans website for current alerts and advisories.

-- Leave all gates and fences as you find them.
+- Leave all gates and fences as you found them, open or closed.

 - If marking your route, do not mark or blaze your trail with axes or paint.
 If using flagging, remove it when you leave.

 Recreation management in PLUZs

 The Trails Act marks a new approach to managing trails on Alberta’s public lands to ensure sustainable use and enjoyment for all users.